whatisnuclear/website/_news/2023-09-19-film-about-bonus-reactor-in-puerto-rico.md

 Contents of the film by timestamp include:

-- 00:00 Intro Sea Trials
-- 01:52 Intro credits
+- 00:00 Intro credits
-- 02:21 The S.S.
-Savannah steam ship
-- 03:57 Conventional Merchant Marine
-- 04:59 Nuclear-powered ships
-- 06:04 Proposal by Eisenhower
-- 07:01 Start of Construction
-- 08:02 Schematic power cycle
-- 09:05 Shielding
+- 01:12 Introduction
-- 10:04 Component manufacturing
-- 10:37 Training operators
-- 12:06 Full-size mockup
-- 13:07 Retractable stabilizers and launching
-- 14:15 Reactor test assembly
-- 17:05 Final assembly and Fueling
-- 18:19 Head installation and criticality
-- 19:14 Sea trials
+- 03:48 Clearing the site
+- 04:41 Ground-breaking ceremony
+- 06:37 Vessel fabrication
-- 20:55 First port of call
+- 07:40 Animations of operating principles
-- 25:32 Panama Canal
-- 26:08 Seattle World's Fair
-- 26:49 Service in Galveston
+- 09:16 Arrival of vessel in San Juan
-- 27:26 Message from Lyndon B. Johnson
+- 11:07 Completion of containment shell and turbine
+- 15:55 Repairs during construction
+- 16:45 Installing control rods
+- 17:44 Installing fuel assemblies
+- 19:15 Initial criticality and operation
+- 20:49 Summary

 _These are loaded into the youtube video as chapters for your convenience._